Zaneham/Zaneham/README.md

 This is a hobby, not a job search.
 My day job is in finance.
 I build this stuff because I find it interesting, and I'm happy to collaborate with anyone who feels the same way.
 That said, if the right opportunity came along I wouldn't turn it down.
 I do take contract work from time to time, and I have an optional internship component as part of my degree at AUT if anything lines up, but none of that is why any of this exists.

 If by any chance you work in the charity space and need help please feel free to reach out.
-I actively volunteer my expertise to a few charities.
+I actively volunteer my expertise to a few organisations.